24-hour Saliva Cortisol Test

 In 2002, when the Stop the Thyroid Madness movement began (even before it had that name), patients were discovering that there were a large body who had a cortisol problem as revealed by saliva cortisol testing, mostly low cortisol, but some high, and many mixed high and low.

-Why is it problematic to have low cortisol??
+Why is it problematic to have a cortisol problem?

 What about high cortisol?